by Peter Wright.

 Immediately after the war, there was public pressure for a network of memorials across the country to commemorate the 750,000 British dead.
 In Gamlingay, the first move was to create a ‘Roll of Honour’.
 This took the form of an oak framed illuminated list of 62 names of the fallen, and was dedicated in the Parish Church along with the memorial chapel on September 25, 1919.
 A similar plaque of bronze with 13 names was made for Gamlingay Heath & Tetworth, and probably was placed in the Iron Church, prior to its removal to St Marys Church, where both can still be seen today.
 Ten of the Heath & Tetworth names are duplicated on the main roll of 62 names.

-The next move to commemorate the parish dead was to erect the war memorial we are all familiar with, standing outside the Village College.
+The next move to commemorate the parish dead was to erect the village war memorial.
+This was originally placed in Station Road, but now has a prominent place in St Mary’s cemetery.
 This was unveiled in a ceremony on December 19th, 1920, with practically all the village inhabitants in attendance.
 During this ceremony, a guard of honour consisting of ex-soldiers formed a large circle around the memorial.
 The memorial was concealed by a large Union Flag, which was ceremonially removed while a lone bugler sounded the ‘Last Post’.
 The hymn ‘Rock of Ages’ was sung with feeling, followed by prayers led by the Vicar.
 ‘Reveille’ was then sounded, and a large number of flowers and wreaths laid at the base of the memorial.
 It should be remembered that this memorial would be the only one friends and relations of the deceased had easy access to, as the remains of servicemen were not returned home for burial, and in any event, at least 31 of the 72 dead have no known grave.

 One can only hope that the committee responsible for deciding which names were entered on the memorial were generous to anyone connected to the village.
 As far as I can determine, there were 72 dead with Gamlingay connections, which contrasts with the 65 WW1 names that are on the memorial.
 My figure of 72 is composed of names from both Rolls of Honour, the memorial itself, as well as individuals commemorated in Gamlingay cemetery who do not appear on either of the two Rolls or the main memorial.

-So if you want something to do this Remembrance Sunday, remember these men and their families, and think how lucky we all are to be living here and now, in relatively settled times.
+So if you want something to do on Remembrance Sunday, remember these men and their families, and think how lucky we all are to be living here and now, in relatively settled times.

 72 Gamlingay Servicemen died in WWI